 #1.
 What Are Some Of The Top Trends In The Technology World?
 Which Technology Is The Most Promising When It Comes To Innovation And Solving Real-World Challenges?

 Technology is making sweeping changes across all segments.
-Artificial Intelligence along with Analytics and Machine Learning will have a profound impact on the corporate world as well as day-to-day life of an individual person.
-The impact of innovation is more felt in areas like manufacturing, health, agriculture, education, entertainment, genome and the list goes on.
-Breakthroughs in these segments are having direct impact on the human beings.
-Also, by leveraging information technology, people in far flung areas can be treated through concepts like tele-medicine, thereby ensuring universal health and make health services accessible and affordable.
+Artificial Intelligence along with Analytics and Machine Learning will have a profound impact on the corporate world as well as the day-to-day life of an individual person.
+The impact of innovation is more felt in areas like manufacturing, health, agriculture, education, entertainment, genome and the list go on.
+Breakthroughs in these segments are having a direct impact on human beings.
+Also, by leveraging information technology, people in far-flung areas can be treated through concepts like telemedicine, thereby ensuring universal health and making health services accessible and affordable.

 A lot of work has to be done in identifying such avocations.
-Admittedly, it is a work of corporations, governments, non-government organizations andof course, social scientists and economists.
+Admittedly, it is a work of corporations, governments, non-government organizations, and of course, social scientists and economists.
 Grooming up the talented people in the IT operations, particularly in the cutting-edge AI operations will not happen in a vacuum.
-Industry and academia have to come together, sponsor projects, innovate and disrupt technologies and importantly commercialize them for the good of the humanity.
-That needs an ecosystem that puts premium on research, incubation, acquisition of patents and flow of discoveries and technologies from laboratories to the work places.
+Industry and academia have to come together, sponsor projects, innovate and disrupt technologies and importantly commercialize them for the good of humanity.
+That needs an ecosystem that puts a premium on research, incubation, acquisition of patents, and flow of discoveries and technologies from laboratories to the workplaces.